-A2X has a default set of 'Header' transaction types which are found on the Accounts and Taxes mapping page.
+A2X has a default set of 'default' transaction types which are found on the Accounts and Taxes mapping page.
 Within each of these categories are the individual transaction lines that A2X consolidates from your settlement data.
-To expand each category click the orange + symbol to the right of the tax rate boxes.

 For more information about the A2X default accounts and guidelines how to let A2X automatically create these accounts for you, click HERE

 Each transaction type listed on the accounts and taxes page serves to ease the mapping process by grouping certain transaction lines into the respective transaction types.
 This is explained in more detail below.

 Please Note: the information shared below does not include absolutely everything you will find within the expanded categories of the Accounts and Taxes page, but it does cover most of it.
 For any questions, please contact our support team.